spatialvesselanalysis/webdata/svasite/content/_index.md

    - 2.2 Application of Otsu’s thresholding
    - 2.3 Morphological operations
    - 2.4 Feature extraction
+3. **Statistical analyses**:
+   - 3.1 Normalization
-3. **Infer drug distribution**
+4. **Infer drug distribution**
-   - 3.1 Generation of synthetic vessel masks
+   - 4.1 Generation of synthetic vessel masks
-   - 3.2 Definition of a known drug distribution function
+   - 4.2 Definition of a known drug distribution function
-   - 3.3 Application of GP modelling on simulator
+   - 4.3 Application of GP modelling on simulator
-   - 3.4 Assesment of model accuracy
+   - 4.4 Assesment of model accuracy
-4. **Interpret Your Data**
+5. **Interpret Your Data**

 ---